Watershed Conditions Statement - Flood Outlook

 If you have a flood emergency, please contact your municipality.
 If you live in an unincorporated township, please contact the Ministry of Natural Resources and Forestry (MNRF) – North Bay District.

-A Watershed Conditions Statement – Flood Outlook has been issued for the remainder of the North Bay-Mattawa watershed
+A Watershed Conditions Statement – Flood Outlook is in place for the North Bay-Mattawa Conservation Authority watershed.

 Current Conditions: